Why Book Direct

 The takeover gave a new lease of life to an old house, ensuring that Ballynahinch Castle did not go the way of so many other stately houses, either being burned to the ground of stripped of its materials, as happened in Dunsandle Castle, and Smyths of Masonbrook.

-For the first time too the world-famous fisheries were open to the public.
-During this time the Castle played host to Éamon de Valera, with this signature being the first to be seen in the old visitors book.
-The writer Liam O'Flaherty was a reuglar visitor.
+For the first time the world-famous fisheries were open to the public.
+During this time the Castle played host to Éamon de Valera, with this signature being the first to be seen in the old visitors' book.
+The writer Liam O'Flaherty was a regular visitor.
 Actor Sir Alec Guinness also stayed here, as did many other celebrities.
-The Irish Tourist Board (the forerunner of Bord Fáilte) helf the Castle until the eraly 1950s when Noel Huggard took over the running of the hotel in conjunction with Ashford Castle.
+The Irish Tourist Board (the forerunner of Bord Fáilte) held the Castle until the early 1950s when Noel Huggard took over the running of the hotel in conjunction with Ashford Castle.
 From a tourist guide in 1954 we can now see that prices have changed a little since then - "Fully licensed: From 10 to 11 guns.
 B&B from 16/-; Meals: Lunch 6/- to - 7/-; Tea 2/6 to 3/6; Dinner 10/6 to 12/6; (5 private bathrooms).
 Dogs not allowed."

 Mr. Huggard disposed of a large part of the estate, including the fisheries of Inagh and Derryclare, and sold Ballynahinch Castle and Fishery in 1957 to an American businessman, Mr. Edward Ball.